epam/edp-install/docs/user-guide/library.md

 - Nexus Repository Manager will be available after the Build pipeline in Jenkins is passed as well.

 !!! info
-    To navigate quickly to OpenShift, Jenkins, Gerrit, SonarQube, Nexus, and other resources, click the Overview section on the navigation bar and hit the necessary link.
+    To navigate quickly to OpenShift, Jenkins, Gerrit, SonarQube, Nexus, and other resources, click the **Overview** section on the navigation bar and hit the necessary link.

-The added library will be listed in the Libraries list allowing you to do the following:
+The added library will be listed in the Libraries list allowing to do the following:

 ![inspect-library](../assets/user-guide/library-page.png "insect-library")